SMFOSS/CheesePrism/README.rst

 Production
 ----------

-`CheesePrism` doesn't pretend that it or python servers excel at serving flat files.
+`CheesePrism` doesn't pretend that it or python servers in general excel at serving flat files.

-For a more durable and performing setup, you will want to split the serving between a wsgi host for the management application and a industrial strength file server (say nginx).
+For a more durable and performantized setup, you will want to split the serving between a wsgi host for the management application and a industrial strength file server (say nginx).